Nearsoft/apprentice/05 - HTML/README.md

 ## Divisions

-Now we are going to see one of the most used, the `div` tag.
+Now we are going to see one of the most used tags, the `div`.
 This define a division of your site, that's it.
-Pretty much easy to understand.
+Pretty easy to understand.
 If you start thinking about any website you should be able to start recognizing how is divided.

 You will be wrapping elements inside a `div` tag and together will give the structure to the view.
-With some practice you will be able to determine whether or not using a `div`.
+With some practice you will be able to determine whether or not to use a `div`.

 ## Lists

-Lists are a element very used in the web applications, there are two types of lists, the ordered ones `ol` and unordered lists `ul`.
+Lists are elements very used in web applications, there are two types of lists, the ordered ones `ol` and unordered lists `ul`.
 This tags will define a list, but you need to include some list items `li` in order to create a list.

 Let's start with unordered lists: